huangand000/Spectacle-a-VIRTUAL-fitting-experience/README.md

-1) Create folder you want to clone our project in
+1) Create your desired folder to clone our project

 2) Enter the folder